Tigt/guttersnipe/_drafts/accessibility.md

 </object>
 ````

-But if it were this simple, it would be common practice... right?
+But if it were this simple, it would be common practice… right?
 I've seen [Tantek Celik use this for comics](https://indiewebcamp.com/Falcon#comics), but his intention was to use the enclosed markup for metadata, so I can't be sure this works for accessibility.
 (Really, everything about `<object>` never did work out like it was supposed to.)

 There are existing solutions: [OhNoRobot has been crowdsourcing transcripts](http://www.ohnorobot.com/) for years, and all the major WordPress comic plugins that have been ([Comic Easel](http://comiceasel.com/), [ComicPress](http://comicpress.org/), [Webcomic](http://webcomic.nu/)) let authors and/or readers write their own.